kshraddha1413/SalesForceDoc/README.md

 Lightning Flow is the name of the product.
 Process Builder and Flow Builder are the names of the tools.
 Use Process Builder to make processes; use Flow Builder to make flows.

+**Prcocess builder**
+Process Builder is a point-and-click tool that lets you easily automate if/then business processes and see a graphical representation of your process as you build.
+*The Components of a Process*
+*Trigger*: Identify When the Process Should Run *Criteria*: Determine Whether or Not to Execute Actions *Actions*: What the Process Should Do